angular-hispano/angular-docs-es/adev-es/src/content/guide/http/interceptors.md

 }
 </docs-code>

-Tip: Interceptors naturally associate responses with their outgoing requests, because they transform the response stream in a closure that captures the request object.
+TIP: Interceptors naturally associate responses with their outgoing requests, because they transform the response stream in a closure that captures the request object.

 ## Modifying requests